 Continuing Education Credit Information

-This seminar and webcast are open to the public and offer accountants 8.0 CPE credit hours (based on 50 minute hours) of intermediate-level CPE credits in the areas of specialized knowledge/taxation.
+This seminar and webcast are open to the public and offer accountants 8.0 CPE credit hours (based on 50-minute hours) of intermediate-level CPE credits in the area of taxation.
 Knowledge in federal taxation is beneficial, and no advance preparation is recommended.

 HalfMoon Education Inc. is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.NASBARegistry.org.
 Sponsor No. 103015.

 HalfMoon Education Inc. is a CFP Board-registered continuing education sponsor.
-The Certified Financial Planner Board of Standards, Inc., has granted 8.0 continuing education credit hours to the webcast version of this course.
+The Certified Financial Planner Board of Standards, Inc. has granted 8.0 continuing education credit hours to the webcast version of this course.
 Financial planners attending the in-person seminar may earn continuing education credits from the course but will be required to apply for credit on an individual basis.

-This course provides 8.0 continuing education credit hours for enrolled agents and other tax return preparers under Treasury Department Circular #230 Section 10.6(g).
+This course offers 8.0 continuing education credit hours for enrolled agents and other tax return preparers under Treasury Department Circular #230 Section 10.6(g).

-Completion certificates will be awarded to participants who complete this event online, respond to prompts, and earn a passing score (80%) on the quiz that follows the instruction (quiz only applies to online participants, multiple attempts allowed).
+Course completion certificates will be awarded to participants who complete the course in its entirety, respond to all interactive prompts, and earn a score of 80% on the quiz that follows the instruction (quiz only applies to online participants, multiple attempts allowed).